 I graduated as a vet from the University of Bristol in 2006.
 I then worked in small animal veterinary practices in North Somerset for ten years.
 I greatly enjoyed general practice and during this time I developed an interest in canine and feline behavioural problems.
 I could see the enormous impact they can have on an owner-pet relationship, and I wanted to be able to look after a pet’s emotional wellbeing as well as their physical health.

 I have completed a GP Certificate in Animal Behaviour.
 This covered dog and cat behaviour and learning, the means by which unwanted behaviours develop and methods of addressing these problems.
-I am currently studying for a Master’s degree in Clinical Animal Behaviour from the University of Edinburgh, and am a provisional member of both the APBC and the FABC.
+I am currently studying for a Master’s degree in Clinical Animal Behaviour from the University of Edinburgh, and am a full member of both the APBC and the FABC.

 Knowledge of both veterinary medicine and behaviour gives an important overview of a pet’s wellbeing.
 Often the development of unwanted behaviours is very complicated, with pre-existing medical problems (such as arthritis or diabetes) being a key factor.
 By identifying these and liaising with your vet, an effective and long-lasting treatment plan can be created.

 Although there are medications available for the treatment of behavioural problems, I very rarely use these in the first instance, and I never use them without also making changes in a pet’s management and training.
-The use of medication would always be discussed in depth with yourself, and the decision made together.
+The use of medication would always be discussed in depth with yourself and your vet and the decision made together.